This page was updated: July 2016

 Tipping at restaurants in Greece is included in the price either as a separate “service charge” or as part of the food price.
 The menu usually indicates somewhere on the last page what’s included in the prices.
 If in doubt, ask the waiter.
 It is customary to round up the bill at restaurants, cafeterias, and bars.

-Most hotels will include breakfast in the price they quote, but if they don't ask if it's included.
+Most hotels will include breakfast in the price they quote, but if they don't specify, ask if it's included.
+We found that the mere act of asking might prompt the hotel to include it as an incentive to book on the spot.
 Sometimes you may get a better price if you don't want the included breakfast, although it's not always possible.
-The included breakfast is usually buffet style of varying quantity and quality, and you might be better off getting breakfast in the surrounding area on your own.
+The included breakfast is usually buffet style of varying quantity and quality, and you might be better off getting breakfast in the surrounding area on your own albeit at a higher price.
+For comparison, the most scant "included breakfast" we've had in a Greek hotel beats the equivalent breakfasts we've had in the US by ten miles!

 Once again it is very difficult to provide prices for rooms because they vary widely from place to place.
 You can expect to pay more in very popular places, and much less in out of the way destinations.

-Free camping is not officially allowed in Greece any more and I always hear stories about campers getting rudely driven off a beach by the local police.
+Free camping is not officially allowed in Greece any more and I always hear stories about campers getting rudely driven off a beach by the local police, and even fined.
 Luckily you can always find inexpensive camp sites just about everywhere, especially in the islands.

 If you stay in organized camp sites you can save quite a lot of money (and you will be closer to nature).
 Expect to pay anywhere from 5 to 15 Euro per person, and then add some extras depending on what kind of accommodations you need.
 Accommodations range from a tiny spot on the dirt to unroll your sleeping bag, to tents (maybe another 5 euro), electrical outlet (about €4) and the such.